tamajun100/weeb-finance-landing/docs/Farm.md

 Since the credit amount is calculated at the deposit time and prices are in a constant fluctuation the investor may be holding more or less WEEB tokens for their deposit at a later time.
 This is a situation which must be rebalanced for the investor to increase their earnings or for the protocol to not be abused by generating more yield than it should.

-Due to the reason that the investor may want their deposited/collateral asset back at a later time the credited WEEB amount is locked in investor's acount and can not be traded but increases the investor's balance thus making them generate more yield per tokens held.
+Due to the reason that the investor may want their deposited/collateral asset back at a later time the credited WEEB amount is locked in investor's acount and can not be traded/transferred but increases the investor's balance thus making them generate more yield per tokens held.
 When the credited WEEB amount is returned their deposited asset is freed and the credited WEEB amount is burned to reduce the supply.

 ---
 &nbsp;